sah/java-tutorial/02-Setup.md

 Download and install [Java](http://www.java.com/en/download/index.jsp) if it isn't already installed on your system.

-Go to the [Maven download](http://maven.apache.org/download.html) page to download the Maven binary distribution and extract it to your file system.
-Add the `bin` directory to your path, eg.
+Download the [Maven](http://maven.apache.org/download.html) binary distribution and extract it to your file system, then add the Maven `bin` directory to your path, for example,

 ```bash
 set PATH=YOUR_MAVEN_PATH/bin:%PATH%